Subscribe

 1. Place Rugs Between Transitions

 A throw rug is an economical way to connect flooring materials.
 You might position a throw rug in a hallway where natural wood shades are lighter or darker than the ones installed in a nearby bedroom.
-You have the flexibility to change out the rugs you use based on the decor you place throughout your home.
+You can change out the rugs you use based on the decor you place throughout your home.

 2. Paint Rooms Different Colors